Dimitar Glavchev

 Dimitar Borisov Glavchev (Димитър Борисов Главчев; born 15 August 1963) is a Bulgarian politician who served as Prime Minister of Bulgaria from 2024 to 2025, leading a caretaker government.
-A political independent, he is currently the Head of the Chamber of Audit.
-He was previously a member of the GERB party and served as Member of the National Assembly from 2009 to 2021.
+A political independent, he is currently the chairman of the Chamber of Audit.
+He was previously a member of the GERB party and served as member of the National Assembly from 2009 to 2021.
 In 2017, he briefly served as Speaker of the National Assembly.

 Early life, education and career

 He was born on 15 August 1963, in Sofia.
-In 1981, he graduated from SOU "Dobriy Voynik" (then named "Mikhail Kalinin").
+In 1981, Glavchev graduated from SOU "Dobriy Voynik" (then named "Mikhail Kalinin").
 He graduated from the University of National and World Economy (then known as '"High Research Institute" Karl Marx') in 1987, with the professional qualification of "economist-accountant".
 He received a second degree from the university in "International Economic Relations".

 Glavchev worked as a professional accountant for around 30 years, working 20 of them as an independent auditor.

 Parliamentary activity

 Glavchev was elected in 2009, being part of the GERB parliamentary group in the 41st National Assembly.
-He served a further 5 terms as MP, retiring after the 46th National Assembly.
+He served a further 5 terms as a MP, retiring after the 46th National Assembly.

-In his tenure as MP, Glavchev served in the Budget and Finance Committee.
+In his tenure as a MP, Glavchev served in the Budget and Finance Committee.
 In this capacity, he helped develop the "Law on the Chamber of Audit" in 2010.

 In 2011, he was appointed as deputy head of the GERB Parliamentary Group.

-During the tenure of the 43rd National Assembly, he was made deputy chairman of the assembly, temporarily leading assembly sessions during the absence of incumbent chairman Tsetska Tsacheva.
+During the tenure of the 43rd National Assembly, he was elected as deputy speaker of the assembly, temporarily leading assembly sessions during the absence of incumbent speaker Tsetska Tsacheva.

-In the 44th National Assembly, he headed the interparliamentary Bulgarian delegation to PACE.
+In the 44th National Assembly, he headed the inter-parliamentary Bulgarian delegation to PACE.

-Glavchev did not seek re-election as an MP during the 2021 November Bulgarian legislative elections.
+Glavchev did not seek re-election during the Bulgarian legislative elections held in November, 2021.

 Chairman of the National Assembly

-Glavchev served as Chairman of the 44th National Assembly between 18 April and 17 November 2017.
+Glavchev served as speaker of the 44th National Assembly between 18 April and 17 November 2017.

 Glavchev resigned on 17 November, after a scandal with BSP leader, Korneliya Ninova, whom he forced to leave a session for 'insulting' Prime Minister Boyko Borisov in a declaration.

 Chairman of the Chamber of Audit

-On 12 July 2023 Glavchev was nominated for Head of the Chamber of Audit by the GERB-SDS parliamentary group.
+On 12 July 2023 Glavchev was nominated for the position of chairman of the Chamber of Audit by the GERB-SDS parliamentary group.
 He was elected to the position by the National Assembly with the support of 148 MPs on 26 July.
-On 31 July, Glavchev officially began his 7-year term, being welcomed by Acting Head of the Chamber of Audit, Goritsa Granzharova-Kozharova.
+On 31 July, Glavchev officially began his 7-year term, being welcomed by acting chairwoman of the Chamber of Audit, Goritsa Granzharova-Kozharova.

 Glavchev's election was surrounded by some controversy, due to the fact that his predecessor, Tsvetan Tsvetkov, was unconstitutionally removed from his position.